Trademarks Act, 2004

-The Trademarks Act, 2004 (The Act) is legislation enacted by the Third Parliament of the Fourth Republic of Ghana and signed into law by President John Agyekum Kufuor.
-The Act regulates the process through which trademarks and collective marks are registered, the issuance of registered trademarks and how trademarks and collective marks are protected through the enforcement of the Act.
-The rationale for enacting the Act is for the protection of the goodwill and reputation of the business of a proprietor.
-The Act establishes the Trademark Registry(Registar) to which is mandated to register trademarks and issue registered trademarks.
-The Act has been amended by the Trademarks (Amendment) Act, 2014 (Act 876, The Amendment) which came into force on 25 July 2014.
+The Trademarks Act, 2004 (Act 664) is legislation enacted by the Third Parliament of the Fourth Republic of Ghana and signed into law by President John Agyekum Kufuor.
+The act regulates the process through which trademarks and collective marks are registered, the issuance of registered trademarks and how trademarks and collective marks are protected through the enforcement of the act.
+The rationale for enacting the act is for the protection of the goodwill and reputation of the business of a proprietor.
+The act establishes the Trademark Registry (Registar) to which is mandated to register trademarks and issue registered trademarks.
+The act has been amended by the Trademarks (Amendment) Act, 2014 (Act 876) which came into force on 25 July 2014.
 The Amendment incorporated the Madrid Protocol into The Act.

 Structure

 This Act is made up of fifty-four (54) sections and three (3) schedules that are arranged under various headings as follows;